-- All charities, including small ones, must meet a set of Governance Standards to be registered, and remain registered, with the ACNC.
+- Generally speaking, all charities must meet the ACNC Governance Standards in order to be registered, and remain registered, with the ACNC.

-- The ACNC Governance Standards are a set of five core minimum standards that deal with how charities are run.
+- The Governance Standards are a set of six core minimum standards that deal with how charities are run.

-- Generally, the standards require charities to keep operating lawfully and with a charitable purpose, and be run in an accountable and responsible way.
+- The Standards require charities to remain operating in a lawful manner and with a charitable purpose, and be run in an accountable and responsible way.

 Governance Standard 1 requires charities to:

-- demonstrate they are not-for-profit with a charitable purpose (generally speaking, an aim or objective) and that they are working towards that charitable purpose.
+- demonstrate they are not-for-profit with a charitable purpose and that they are working towards that charitable purpose

-- share with the public information about their charitable purpose.
+- share information about their charitable purpose with the public.

-Your small charity can meet this standard by:
+Common steps your small charity can take to meet this Standard are:

-- including charitable purpose and not-for-profit clauses in your governing documents – also known as an organisation’s constitution or trust deed – and then uploading those documents to the ACNC’s Charity Register.
+- including charitable purpose and not-for-profit clauses in your governing document – also known as a charity's constitution, rules or trust deed – and then uploading the governing document to the ACNC’s Charity Register

 - running your organisation as a charity by following its purpose and being a not-for-profit.

-Small charities should use their website or social media to provide information about their aims and work.
+Small charities can use their website or social media to provide information about their aims and work.

 Governance Standard 2 requires charities to:

-- take reasonable steps to be accountable to their members, and
+- take reasonable steps to be accountable to their members

 - allow their members adequate opportunity to raise concerns about how the charity is run.

-- organise and stage annual general meetings, which carry with them the opportunity for members to ask questions and vote on resolutions
+- organise and stage annual general meetings (AGMs), where members will have the opportunity to ask questions and vote on resolutions

-- provide information to members on your charity’s activities and finances, and
+- provide information to members on your charity’s activities and finances

-- have clear processes for appointing Responsible Persons – board or committee members.
+- have clear processes for appointing Responsible People (board or committee members).

 Governance Standard 3 requires charities to not act in a way that, under Commonwealth, state or territory law, could be dealt with as either an indictable offence or a breach of the law that has a civil penalty of 60 penalty units or more.

-In other words, this standard compels charities to comply with Australian laws.
-You can take some simple steps to reduce the risk of your charity breaching this standard:
+In other words, this Standard compels charities to comply with Australian laws.
+You can take some simple steps to reduce the risk of your charity breaching this Standard by:

-- familiarise yourselves with relevant regulations and laws
+- familiarising yourselves with relevant regulations and laws

-- have processes to protect your charity’s finances and assets, and
+- having processes to protect your charity’s finances and assets

-- have processes to ensure your charity meets its legal obligations.
+- having processes to ensure your charity meets its legal obligations.

-Governance Standard 4 requires charities to take reasonable steps to ensure Responsible Persons are not disqualified from managing a corporation under the Corporations Act 2001 (Cth).
+Governance Standard 4 requires charities to take reasonable steps to ensure their Responsible People are not disqualified from managing a corporation under the Corporations Act 2001 (Cth).

-It also directs charities to ensure the ACNC has not banned any of their Responsible Persons from taking up a role as a Responsible Person in the previous 12 months.
+It also directs charities to ensure the ACNC has not banned any of their Responsible People from taking up a role as a Responsible Person in the previous 12 months.

-Your charity should understand how a person could become disqualified, and then double-check Registers of Disqualified Persons held by the ACNC and by the Australian Securities and Investments Commission (ASIC).
+Your charity should understand how a person could become disqualified, and double-check the Registers of Disqualified People held by the ACNC and by the Australian Securities and Investments Commission (ASIC).

-Small charities should also ask prospective Responsible Persons to confirm they are not disqualified.
+Small charities should also ask prospective Responsible People to confirm they are not disqualified.
 This may involve them signing a declaration.

-Governance Standard 5 requires charities take reasonable steps to ensure their Responsible Persons are ‘fit and proper’ and comply with several duties.
+Governance Standard 5 requires charities take reasonable steps to ensure their Responsible People are ‘fit and proper’ and comply with several duties.
 These include:

 - acting with reasonable care and diligence